HabanaAI/Habana_Custom_Kernel/README.md

 make
 ```
 After build, you can find libcustom_tpc_perf_lib.so in build/src directory, which is your custom kernel library, and tpc_kernel_tests in build/tests, which contains all the unit tests.

+## Tensorflow Custom Ops
+The user also can develop their own TF custom ops using their own TPC kernels.
+Please visit <https://github.com/HabanaAI/Model-References/tree/master/TensorFlow/examples/custom_op> for more details and make sure add your custom kernel path to environment variable GC_KERNEL_PATH, like export GC_KERNEL_PATH=/path/to/your_so/libcustom_tpc_perf_lib.so:/usr/lib/habanalabs/libtpc_kernels.so.